 Step 2: Spread over a surface

-Next, I poured the leftover resin onto a freezer paper surface.
+Then pour the leftover resin for your ring onto wax paper or a silicone mat.
 Use a toothpick to draw the resin into an abstract shape.
-Cover and allow to partially cure.
-The partially cure part here is important!
+Allow it to partially cure.
+The partially cure part here is essential.

 Step 3: Peel off the surface